Guilospanck/btc-target-bits-difficulty/README.md

 This is the _compressed_ value that is used in the block header.
 It's a 4 byte (32 bits) value defined by:

-- exponent: the first byte.
+- `exponent`: the first byte.
 It tells how _"far to the left"_ is the value;
-- coefficient: the last 3 bytes.
+- `coefficient`: the last 3 bytes.
 It is the value itself (with some precision, but not full).

 Example: